Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

 Funicolare di Bergamo Alta

 Waling across Piazza Mercato delle Scarpe on my way to San Giacomo Gate, I noticed that there was almost no queue for the funicular.
-Since I was staying in Cittá Alta, I didn’t really have a reason to ride it down to the lower city, but I really wanted to experience it.
+Since I was staying in Cittá Alta, I didn’t have a reason to ride it down to the lower city, but I really wanted to experience it.
 So off I went, up and down.

 The short but scenic ride offers beautiful views of Bergamo and the Po Valley and is a fun way to navigate between the two parts of the city.
 It only cost €1.70 each way, but it was also included in my 24-hour public transport ticket.